-Campion also wrote masques, which were not operas, but plays with music and dancing.
+Campion also wrote masques, which were not operas, but plays with music and dancing - the precursor of modern musical theater.
 His popular masques included Lord Hay's Masque (1607) and The Lord's Masque, which premiered in 1613.

 That year, Campion found himself accused of being a conspirator in the plot to murder poet and essayist Sir Thomas Overbury, but was eventually exonerated of the charge.

 Thomas Campion died on March 1st, 1620, at the age of 53, most likely from the bubonic plague that was ravaging Europe at the time.